How can I apply to the program?

 is a grassroots, fund-raising program organized by local volunteers.
 Each state selects volunteers who form State Fund Committees (SFC).
 These SFCs are responsible for allocating money in the form of grants to fund qualifying shooting sports programs.
 To learn more about NRA Foundation grants, please click here

-We will begin sending out notification letters in the mail by early-April 2013.
+We will begin sending out notification letters in the mail by mid-April 2014.

 How many applicants are accepted into the program?